 Liabilities under finance leases are recognized on inception of the lease at the lower of the present value of the leasing payments and the fair value of the leased asset.
 In subsequent periods, the redemption portions included in the leasing payments reduce the corresponding liabilities.

 Derivative financial instruments that are not included in effective hedging relationships must be classified as “held-for-trading” and therefore recognized at fair value through profit and loss.
-If this is negative, this results in the recognition of a financial liability.
+Negative amounts result in the recognition of a financial liability.

 The Aurubis Group uses derivative financial instruments to hedge interest rate and foreign currency risks and to hedge commodity price risks.

 Derivative financial instruments are measured at fair value.
 This represents the market value and can be both positive and negative.
 If the market value is not available, the fair value is calculated utilizing present value and option price models.
-As far as possible, relevant market prices and interest rates observed at the balance sheet date derived from recognized sources are used as the opening parameters for these models.
+As far as possible, relevant market prices and interest rates observed at the balance sheet date, which are derived from recognized sources, are used as the opening parameters for these models.

 Changes in the fair values of derivative financial instruments are recognized either through profit or loss in the income statement or in equity as a component of other comprehensive income.
 The decisive factor hereby is whether or not the derivative financial instrument is included in an effective hedging relationship.
 If no cash flow hedge accounting relationship exists, the changes in fair values are to be recognized immediately in profit or loss.
 If, on the other hand, an effective hedging relationship exists, such changes will be recognized in equity as a component of other comprehensive income.